STAT545-UBC-hw-2018-19/hw03-rasiimwe/hw03-rasiimwe.md

 </tbody>
 </table>

 As we can see above, the table creater using pader() was split into two.
-If we do not want the table split, then we can run the following.
+If we don't need as split table split, then we can run the following:

 ``` r
 panderOptions('table.split.table', Inf)